OpenAPITools/openapi-generator/docs/generators/powershell.md

 sidebar_label: powershell
 ---

+These options may be applied as additional-properties (cli) or configOptions (plugins).
+Refer to [configuration docs](https://openapi-generator.tech/docs/configuration) for more details.

 | Option | Description | Values | Default |
 | ------ | ----------- | ------ | ------- |
 |apiNamePrefix|Prefix that will be appended to all PS objects.
 Default: empty string. e.g. Pet =&gt; PSPet.| |null|